BOV 8x8 Patria: Future of the vehicle

-In the long-term development plans, the Slovak Armed Forces plan to procure up to 500 8x8 vehicles.
-The procurement is divided into 5 phases.
-The phases will be implemented gradually between 2022 and 2035.
-First phase was already implemented.
-After completion of every phase Slovak Armed Forces should have in its service around 20 variants of BOV Patria 8x8.
+In the long-term development plans, the Slovak Armed Forces plan to procure up to 500 8×8 vehicles.
+The procurement is divided into five phases.
+These phases will be implemented gradually between 2022 and 2035.

+The first phase has already been implemented.
+After the completion of every phase, the Slovak Armed Forces should have around 20 variants of the BOV 8×8 Patria in service.